curtiss18/fiduciasecure/PROJECT_DOCUMENTATION.md

    - Compliance review workflows

 ## Current State Summary
-The application now has a complete advisor profile system with authentication, dashboard, and profile management.
+The application now has a complete representative profile system with authentication, dashboard, and flexible profile management supporting both independent representatives and advisor-linked representatives.
 The UI component library is established with all basic components needed.
-The database architecture is fully designed and ready for the next phase of implementation.
+The database architecture supports the full hierarchy: Advisors (optional) → Representatives (primary users) → Clients → Contacts.
 All TypeScript types are defined and the codebase is clean with no linting errors.

 ## File Structure
 ```